aoerecinfo/aoe2dataset/README.md

 ### Player data distribution
 ![PlayerData](dataset/v1/1v1_arabia_top_players/datasetplayersummary.png?raw=true "Player data distribution")

-## Why?
-To share replay analysis from aoe2 matches to enable new projects to be created.

 ## Goal
 To create enough data that ML/DL applications will output interesting results.